 Not all the products are to take away with you, either.
 The covered courtyard has various food outlets where you can fill up with such delights as game ragout, dumplings, hot spiced cider, and cheese noodles.
 Choir and brass bands provide musical accompaniment.

 All of which is jolly fine.
 But the real insider tip is to join one of the palais tours that only take place during such events.
-I’m not sure how much would be in English, but this is the only way to get to see, for example, the renaissance chamber from the late 16th century with its gorgeous wooden decor.
+I’m not sure how much would be in English, but this is the only way you get to see, for example, the renaissance chamber from the late 16th century with its gorgeous wooden decor.

 Which reminds me…if you do go, always be sure to glance up now and then.
 We sat casually with coffee and cake in one room only to notice that the ceiling looked like something from a church in Florence.